 The risk adjustment adjusts for the uncertainty around the amount and timing of the cash flows arising from non-financial risk.
 It differs to the risk margin, which reflected the inherent uncertainty in the net discounted central estimate.
 The risk adjustment is expected to be determined using a confidence level approach and is required to be disclosed under AASB 17.

-The Group continues to work through the requirements for determining the risk adjustment.
+The Group continues to work through the requirements for determining the risk adjustment with its Appointed Actuary.